Supplier Terms & Conditions

 The Seller is held responsible for the protection and care, other than normal wear, of all inspection gaging that may be loaned by Orion.
 Loaned gaging, or replacement gaging of equal quality shall be returned in acceptable condition upon completion of this order or upon demand or notice.
 Unless otherwise specified, said gaging is subject to recall for Orion calibration.

-The Seller shall implement and maintain a system for Statistical Process Control (SPC).
-The Seller's control plan and procedures shall be submitted to the Orion Quality Team for review and approval.
+The Seller shall implement and maintain a system for Statistical Process Control (SPC) if required per the purchase order.
+The Seller’s control plan and procedures shall be submitted to the Orion Quality Team for review and approval.
 All control plans, control charts, capability studies and any corrective actions taken on the process shall be provided to Orion with each shipment.

-The supplies specified on this order contain product and / or features identified as a "Critical Item" or "Key Characteristic".
+Purchase order may contain product and / or features identified as a “Critical Item” or “Key Characteristic”.
 When identified as such, additional action(s) from the Seller is required.
 Special instructions shall be called out on the PO on how they are to be addressed.

 Contractors performing calibration services for Orion shall use equipment which has been calibrated and maintained using standards which are traceable to the National Institute of Standards and Technology (NIST).